poole/hyde/_posts/2015-07-07-hello-world.md

 title: "Hello World!"
 ---

-I'm trying my hand at blogging with Jekyll.
-I'm hoping to learn a few things
+Hello, world!
+It's nice to meet you.

+I'm trying my hand at blogging with Jekyll - this is my shiny new website that @daviddarnes very kindly sorted for me with his amazing Spidey - read: web - skills.
+Get it?

+It's using a very nice Jekyll template called [http://hyde.getpoole.com/](Hyde) by @mdo

+Here are some of the things I'm looking at getting stuck into in the near future:

 <!--more-->

-- How to blog on a regular basis
+- Blogging on a regular basis
 - How to use markdown (I hear it's all the rage on GitHub :wink:)
 - A little bit more about using GitHub
-- A little bit more about how Jekyll works
+- Finding out how Jekyll works

-Wish me luck!
+- Putting up some examples of my Copywriting work for you to have a look at

+Wish me luck and come back soon!
+There'll be more where this came from...